Every year the Swiss Geological Society presents the following prizes:

 Paul Niggli Medal

-The Board of the Paul Niggli Foundation decided, in their session of 2 June 2022, to award the Paul Niggli Medal for the year 2022 to Juliana Troch, in recognition of her innovative research combining field work, experimental petrology and modelling to understand the evolution of fluids in magmatic systems.
-The citation from Prof. P. Ulmer and the response of the awardee will soon be published in the Swiss Journal of Geosciences.
+The Paul Niggli Medal for the year 2022 was awarded to Juliana Troch, in recognition of her innovative research combining field work, experimental petrology and modelling to understand the evolution of fluids in magmatic systems.
+The citation from Prof. P. Ulmer and the response of the awardee was published in the .

 Best MSc thesis award